ObjectPascal-Community/1brc-ObjectPascal/entries/abouchez/README.md

 - **mORMot** makes cross-platform and cross-compiler support simple - e.g. `TMemMap`, `TDynArray`,`TTextWriter`, `SetThreadCpuAffinity`, `crc32c`, `ConsoleWrite` or command-line parsing;
 - The entire 16GB file is `memmap`ed at once into memory - it won't work on 32-bit OS, but avoid any `read` syscall or memory copy;
 - File is processed in parallel using several threads - configurable via the `-t=` switch, default being the total number of CPUs reported by the OS;
-- Input is fed into each thread as 4MB chunks (see also the `-c` command line switch): because thread scheduling is unbalanced, it is inefficient to pre-divide the size of the whole input file into the number of threads;
+- Input is fed into each thread as 8MB chunks (see also the `-c` command line switch): because thread scheduling is unbalanced, it is inefficient to pre-divide the size of the whole input file into the number of threads;
-- Each thread manages its own `Station[]` data, so there is no lock until the thread is finished and data is consolidated;
+- Each thread manages its own `fStation[]` data, so there is no lock until the thread is finished and data is consolidated;
-- Each `Station[]` information is packed into a record of exactly 16 bytes, with no external pointer/string, to leverage the CPU L1 cache size (64 bytes) for efficiency;
+- Each `fStation[]` information is packed into a record of 12 bytes, with no external pointer/string, to leverage the CPU L1 cache size (64 bytes) for efficiency;
-- A O(1) hash table is maintained for the name lookup, with crc32c perfect hash function - no name comparison nor storage is needed with a perfect hash (see below);
+- A shared O(1) hash table is maintained for the name lookup, with crc32c perfect hash function - no name comparison nor storage is needed with a perfect hash (see below);
 - On Intel/AMD/AARCH64 CPUs, *mORMot* offers hardware SSE4.2 opcodes for this crc32c computation;
-- The hash table does not directly store the `Station[]` data, but use a separated `StationHash[]` lookup array of 16-bit indexes (as our `TDynArray` does) to leverage the CPU caches;
+- The hash table does not directly store the `fStation[]` data, but use a shared `fHash[]` lookup array of 16-bit indexes (as our `TDynArray` does) to leverage the CPU caches;
+- This name hash table is shared between threads to favor CPU cache locality, and contention only occurs at startup, the first time a station name is encountered;
 - Values are stored as 16-bit or 32-bit integers, as temperature multiplied by 10;
 - Temperatures are parsed with a dedicated code (expects single decimal input values);
-- The station names are stored as UTF-8 pointers to the memmap location where they appear first, in `StationName[]`, to be emitted eventually for the final output, not during temperature parsing;
+- The station names are stored as UTF-8 pointers to the `memmap`ed location where they appear first, in `fNameText[]`, to be emitted eventually for the final output, not during temperature parsing;
 - No memory allocation (e.g. no transient `string` or `TBytes`) nor any syscall is done during the parsing process to reduce contention and ensure the process is only CPU-bound and RAM-bound (we checked this with `strace` on Linux);
 - Pascal code was tuned to generate the best possible asm output on FPC x86_64 (which is our target) - perhaps making it less readable, because we used pointer arithmetics when it matters (I like to think as such low-level pascal code as [portable assembly](https://sqlite.org/whyc.html#performance) similar to "unsafe" code in managed languages);
 - We even tried an optimized SSE2 asm sub-function for searching the name `';'` delimiter - which is a O(n) part of the process, and in practice... it was slower than a slightly unrolled pure pascal inlined loop;